|Nutrition Facts (per serving)|

 Stir in the pineapple.

-Sift the flour, baking powder, and salt together.
+Sift the flour, baking powder, and salt together in a medium bowl.

 Stir in the nuts.